-After attending a workshop in 2019 added/changed my red.
-I now am using M Graham’s Cad Red Light as my primary flesh red.
-Cad Red is an opaque.
-Cadmiums sits on top of the washes below.
-Scarlet lake is more staining so it is harder to lift.
+After attending a workshop in 2019, I updated my red.
+I now am using M.Graham’s (MG’s) Cadmium Red Light as my primary flesh red.
+Cadmium Red is an opaque watercolor paint, and sits on top of the washes below.
+Scarlet Lake is more staining so it is harder to lift.

 Follow along with the reference value card in the 5th photo.

-- My 2020 (portrait) palette.
-In order of priority and use:
+- My 2020 (portrait) palette in order of priority and use:

-Blond hair is Raw Sienna in light then add the mix above of FU and BS to make it darker in shadows.
+Blond hair is Raw Sienna in light areas, then add the mix above of FU and BS to make it darker in shadows.

-Greens and cool blues: (My current favorite base background.
-A complement to flesh colors) Winsor Blue red shade, DS Q Gold, Aureolin.
-Never wait to start the background.
+Greens and cool blues: (These are my current favorite base background.
+They are a complement to flesh colors.)
+Winsor Blue Red Shade, DS’s Quinacradone Gold, Aureolin.
+Never wait to start the background – every time I have one color on my brush, I stroked it into the background.
 Paint outside the lines of the face knowing the background will be darker than the cheeks!

-Brands are Winsor Newton if not specified.
+Reminder: brands are Winsor Newton if not specified.

 Good luck, Bill

-Current as of Nov 2020, added palette photo, Sep 2020, Replaced my Nov 2018 colors.
+Edited: Jan 2023, Added part of fresh paintings, Mar 2022 edits provided by Kate R. Colors as of Nov 2020, added palette photo, Sep 2020, Replaced my Nov 2018 colors.